FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes weekly!
 (Click the bell icon to be notified when I post a new video.)

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Boil eggs according to the instructions here.
 Place in ice water for 10 minutes to cool, then peel.

 Slice the eggs in half the long way.
 Remove the yolks and place them into a large bowl.
 Mash with a fork.

 Add the mayonnaise, Dijon mustard, apple cider vinegar, garlic powder, and sea salt to the eggs.
 Mix well.

 Pipe the egg yolk mixture back into the egg white halves.
 Top with a sprinkle of smoked paprika, crumbled bacon, and fresh chives.

 Video Showing How To Make Deviled Eggs With Bacon:

-Don't miss the VIDEO above - it's the easiest way to learn how to make Deviled Eggs With Bacon!
+Tap here to jump to the video for this recipe -- it's located directly above the ingredients list.
+It's the easiest way to learn how to make Deviled Eggs With Bacon!